 Despite its profiling, clear polycarbonate only partially obstructs your view through the roof.
-In this way you benefit from natural light under your veranda and keep a sense of space.
-On warm days, however, the temperature under your veranda can rise high due to the sun's rays.
+You can still enjoy natural light under your veranda and keep a sense of space.
+On warm days, however, the temperature under your veranda can increase quickly.

 With this type of polycarbonate, a sun protection foil ensures that the sunlight is effectively repelled.
 Do you have a terrace with little wind or ventilation?
 Then this type of polycarbonate prevents the temperature under your veranda from rising enormously.
 In addition, you suffer less from the glare of the sun.